What is glucose? (See the conversation.)

-Yes, that was insulin hormone who was secreted by an organ called the pancreas into the blood and reaches the liver where the permeability of liver cells is increased and the excess glucose is stored but in another form called glycogen in the liver.
+Yes, that was insulin hormone which was secreted by an organ called the pancreas into the blood and reaches the liver where the permeability of liver cells is increased and the excess glucose is stored but in another form called glycogen in the liver.

 What is glycogen?